adamsol/Pyxell/README.md

 ------------

 There are only a few languages with indentation-based syntax.
-The ones that I've found worth mentioning are, in alphabetical order:
+Some more or less similar to Pyxell are, in alphabetical order:
 * [Boo](https://boo-language.github.io/) (based on .NET),
 * [CoffeeScript](https://coffeescript.org/) (transpiled to JS),
 * [F#](https://fsharp.org/) (functional, based on .NET),